 RESTAURANTS and CAFES, all within the immediate area of Montisi

-Il Barrino (€€) is a bar run by good friends of ‘Ballooning in Tuscany’ – Gianluca, Cristina, and the family.
-Situated at the heart of the village, it serves excellent coffee, drinks, newspapers, etc. Upstairs is the friendly and informal Trattoria, where Gianluca’s mother prepares her seasonal specialties.
+Il Barrino (€€) is a bar run by a good friend of ‘Ballooning in Tuscany’ – Gianluca.
+Situated at the heart of the village, it serves excellent coffee, drinks, newspapers, etc. Upstairs is the friendly and informal Trattoria, where Gianluca’s chef prepares seasonal specialties.

 La Romita (€€€), also in the centre of the village, is run by our friends Alberto and Giovanna Bindi, with the food cooked by Giovanna, a Cordon Bleu chef.
 The food is superb and featuring a very special cuisine: traditionally Tuscan but with some elements of Medieval and Renaissance recipes.
 Lunch, dinner, and always book a reservation.

 Taverna da Roberto (€€) is a restaurant run by Roberto Crocenzi who has a broad knowledge of wines and Slow Food.
 Roberto sources all of the food locally, and the menu is seasonal.
-The restaurant is open for lunch and dinner, with tables both indoor and outdoor.
+The restaurant is normally only open for lunch, with tables both indoor and outdoors.
 Reservations are recommended 0577-845159.

 SAN GIOVANNI D’ASSO